Sutton Castle

-Sutton Castle or Sutton House is a Victorian Tudor-style castellated mansion house with terraced gardens on the southern coast of Howth Head, overlooking Dublin Bay, in the suburbs of Dublin, Ireland.
+Sutton Castle or Sutton House is a Victorian Tudor-style castellated mansion house with terraced gardens on the southern coast of Howth Head, overlooking Dublin Bay, in County Dublin, Ireland.

 History

-Origins
+The current house replaced an earlier Sutton House which was demolished and had previously been occupied by the senior judge Joseph Devonsher Jackson and later by Alice Lawrenson and Rev William Lawrenson, prebendary of Howth.
+Prior to the construction of the earlier Sutton House the land was owned by the Hackett Family and a substantial 16th century castle house stood on its grounds roughly near the location of the current castle gates.
+It was said to be an English-like stone house and was rated for six hearths.

+Modern house

-The house was designed for industrialist and politician Andrew Jameson, great-grandson of John Jameson, by Manchester-based architect Alfred Darbyshire, who had previously worked on some of the Jameson distilleries.
+The current house was designed for industrialist and politician Andrew Jameson, great-grandson of John Jameson, by Manchester-based architect Alfred Darbyshire, who had previously worked on some of the Jameson distilleries.
 Located in the townland of Sutton South, it was constructed around the year 1880 on lands spanning the Bailey area of Howth and neighbouring Sutton.

-The 40-room house replaced an earlier nearby Sutton House which was demolished and had previously been occupied by the senior judge Joseph Devonsher Jackson and later by Alice Lawrenson and Rev William Lawrenson, prebendary of Howth.
-Prior to the construction of the earlier Sutton House the land was owned by the Hackett Family and a substantial 16th century castle house stood on its grounds roughly near the location of the current castle gates.

 Hotel

 The house was converted into a 19-bedroom hotel in the 1970s called Sutton House Hotel and later Sutton Castle Hotel.
-It was sold, along with 7 acres of gardens and woodland, for IR£2.55m in 1997.
-Having continued to operate as a hotel, and then having operated as a temporary centre for asylum seekers for a number of years, the hotel was converted into 17 luxury apartments by the McKeown Group in 2001.
+It was sold, along with 7 acres of gardens and woodland, for IR£2.55m in September 1997.

+The building continued to operate as a hotel for a period.
+It later operated as a temporary centre for asylum seekers and specifically unaccompanied minors until 2001.

+The hotel was converted into 17 luxury apartments by the McKeown Group and Paddy Doyle between 2003 and 2005.